 \section{Maneuverability Analysis and Design of the Learning-based Controller with the Matsuoka CPG Network}

-When provided with equally constant tonic inputs, the designed Matsuoka \ac{cpg} system can generate stable oscillation patterns to efficiently drive the soft snake robot slithering forward.
-However, a single \ac{cpg} network cannot achieve intelligent locomotion and goal-tracking behaviors with potentially time-varying goals by itself.
-Free turning and accelerating (or decelerating) are the fundamental skills for an artificial agent to realize autonomous locomotion for goal-tracking tasks.
-In this paper, we denote these two maneuverability demands as -- steering control and speed control (see Fig.~\ref{fig:steerwithmatsuoka}).
-The later parts will focus on investigating the properties of the Matsuoka CPG system to prove that it is controllable from both steering and speed control perspectives.
-We will design a proper connection between RL actions and controllable coefficients of the Matsuoka CPG system so that both steering and speed control of the snake robot can be efficiently learned by the RL agent.
+When provided with equally constant tonic inputs, the designed Matsuoka CPG system can generate stable oscillation patterns to efficiently drive the soft snake robot slithering forward.
+However, a single CPG network cannot achieve intelligent locomotion and goal-tracking behaviors with potentially time-varying goals.
+For an intelligent controller, the free turning and accelerating (or decelerating) behaviors are the fundamental skills to realize autonomous locomotion in the goal-tracking tasks.
+In this paper, we denote these two maneuverability demands as -- steering control and velocity control (see Fig.~\ref{fig:steerwithmatsuoka}).
+The later parts will focus on investigating the properties of the Matsuoka CPG system to prove that it is controllable from both steering and velocity control perspectives.
+We design a proper connection between RL actions and controllable coefficients of the Matsuoka CPG system so that both steering and velocity control of the snake robot can be efficiently learned by the RL agent.

-For steering control, we will prove that the bias of tonic inputs is linearly proportional to the bias of the CPG output in both amplitude and duty cycle dimensions.
+For steering control, we prove that the bias of tonic inputs is linearly proportional to the bias of the CPG output in both amplitude and duty cycle dimensions.
 This property inspires a rule that transforms the action outputs of the RL policy into the tonic inputs of the CPG system.

-Next, we excavate two mechanisms that are helpful for speed control.
-First, we show that the frequency ratio coefficient $K_f$ allows the RL agent to tune the locomotion speed by directly adjusting the oscillation frequency.
-Secondly, by introducing the free-response oscillation constraint, we provide a way to adjust the converging amplitude of the oscillation driven by the RL agent.
-With experiments, we will show that the free-response oscillation constraint is very helpful for reducing performance drop in the sim-to-real problem.
+Next, we excavate two mechanisms that are helpful for velocity control.
+First, we show that the frequency ratio coefficient $K_f$ allows the RL agent to tune the locomotion velocity by directly adjusting the oscillation frequency.
+Second, by introducing the free-response oscillation constraint, we provide a way to adjust the converging amplitude of the oscillation driven by the RL agent.
+With experiments, we show that the free-response oscillation constraint is very helpful for reducing performance drop in the sim-to-real problem.